Prelude to the Battle of Pine Mountain

 Grant’s primary military strategy was a coordinated effort to attack and defeat the two main Confederate armies in the field, Robert E. Lee’s Army of Northern Virginia in the east, and Joseph E. Johnston’s Army of Tennessee in the west.
 On May 5, 1864, Grant launched his Overland Campaign against Lee in Virginia.

 Two days later, Sherman led three armies, the Army of the Tennessee, commanded by Major General James B. McPherson; the Army of the Ohio, commanded by Major General John M. Schofield; and the Army of the Cumberland, commanded by Major General George H. Thomas, out of Tennessee in pursuit of Johnston’s army in northern Georgia.

 Fighting Along the Western and Atlantic Railroad

 Throughout the summer of 1864, the Confederate and Union armies engaged in a series of battles between Dalton and Atlanta in northern Georgia.
 Most of the fighting occurred at places on or near the Western and Atlantic Railroad, which connected Chattanooga and Atlanta.
 Both sides depended on the railway for supplies throughout the campaign.
-In a pattern Sherman often repeated, he flanked the Rebel army and threatened the railway to Johnston’s rear, forcing the Confederate commander to retreat south to protect his supply lines.
+In a pattern Sherman often repeated, he flanked the Confederate Army and threatened the railway to Johnston’s rear, forcing the Confederate commander to retreat south to protect his supply lines.